Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/solver_interface.rst

   the nominal uncertain parameter realization
 * If ``objective_focus`` is set to
   :attr:`~pyomo.contrib.pyros.util.ObjectiveType.worst_case`,
-  then the objective is evaluated subject the uncertain parameter realization that induces the worst-case objective value
+  then the objective is evaluated subject to the uncertain parameter realization that induces the worst-case objective value